zainh-mw/matlab-proxy/SECURITY.md

 ## **Token-Based Authentication**

-`matlab-proxy` is a web server and that allows one to start and access MATLAB on the machine the server is running on.
-Anyone with access to the server can access MATLAB and thereby the machine on which its running.
+`matlab-proxy` is a web server that you can use to start and access MATLAB on the machine the server is running on.
+Users with access to the server can access MATLAB and thereby the machine running MATLAB.

-`Token-Based Authentication` is enabled by default and the server requires a token to authenticate access.
-Users can provide this token to the server in the following ways:
+MATLAB Proxy enables `Token-Based Authentication` by default and the server requires a token to authenticate access.
+Users can provide this token to the server in these ways:

-1. Use the [URL parameter](https://www.rfc-editor.org/rfc/rfc3986#section-3.4) : `mwi-auth-token`.
+1. Use the URL parameter `mwi-auth-token`.
 Example:
     ```html
     https://localhost:8888/?mwi-auth-token=abcdef...
     ```
-    The browser caches the token for subsequent interactions.
+    The browser caches the token for subsequent use.

-2. Use the auth token input field in the Status Information dialogue box that appears when the user is not already logged in.
+2. Use the auth token input field in the Status Information dialogue box that appears when you are not already logged in.
     <p align="center">
       <img width="800" src="./img/token_authentication_page.png">
     </p>